How to spend 2 days in Nuwara Eliya, Sri Lanka – the best things to see and do

 2. Visit the Nuwara Eliya Post office

 The Post office building in the main town is one of the oldest in the country.
-Built in 1894, the Tudor Manor is open for visitors – it is very small and there’s not lots to see, but it’s right at the end of the main street, so you can pop in as you pass by.
+Built in 1894, the Tudor Manor is open for visitors, however, it is very small and there’s not lots to see.
+But since it is right at the end of the main street, you can pop in as you pass by.

 3. Enjoy high tea at the Grand Hotel